 - Grade 9: Students are required to take the 9th Grade Program. - Grade 10: Students are required to take two different quartered electives (preferably in the same semester).
 Students are not allowed to take electives marked for Grade 11 and 12 only. (each course is one quarter long) - Grades 11 and 12: Students are required to take two quarter electives by the time of their graduation.
-This may entrail taking two quartered electives during your junior year, or one junior and one senior year.
+This may entail taking two quartered electives during your junior year, or one junior and one senior year.
 Spaces may be limited in some electives.
 Seniors are given preference.
-Grade 12 students cannot not enroll in Quarter 4 electives. - There is a 4 absence allowance for all Quarter Elective classes.
-If a student surpasses the 4 absence allowance they must enroll in another elective in a different quarter to earn PE Graduation requirement credit and may require changes to their schedule in order to complete this requirement.
+Grade 12 students cannot enroll in Quarter 4 PE electives because the length o4 quarter 4 for seniors is shortened. - There is a 4 absence allowance for all Quarter Elective classes.
+If a student surpasses the 4 absence allowance they must enroll in another elective in a different quarter to earn PE

+Graduation requirement credit and may require changes to their schedule in order to complete this requirement.